-The above vision presents many challenges to the community, voluntary and environmental sectors in Galway City and throughout the country.
-The establishment of Public Participation Networks (PPNs) in each local authority area to facilitate participation and representation of the community, voluntary, social inclusion and environmental sectors represents an important attempt by Government to ensure that local authorities consult with and promote effective participation of local communities in local government.
-As the key representative forum for communities in the city, GCCN is placed in a pivotal position to impact effectively on policies and programmes being developed that affect the lives of those living in the city, particularly those who are most marginalised from decision making processes.
-GCCN is committed to meeting the challenges of maintaining an autonomous voice representative and inclusive of the diverse communities in Galway City, of working to build consensus amongst member groups on key strategies and approaches, and of maintaining a constructive voice in relation to all developments in the city that are of particular interest or concern to GCCN members.
+As the key representative forum for communities in the city, GCCN has an important responsibility to strive to ensure that policies and programmes that affect the lives of those living in the city, particularly those who are most marginalised are designed to meet their needs.
+GCCN is committed to being an independent voice representative and inclusive of the diverse communities in Galway City, of working to build consensus amongst member groups and of maintaining a constructive voice in all that we do.